iKasch/iKasch/README.md

 # Kim Schneider - @ikasch

 Hey i'm Kim - a frontend engineer living in hamburg.
-I'm interested in future mobility stuff and work for [@MOIA](http://moia.io) and [@Emmy](https://emmy-sharing.de).
+I'm interested in future mobility stuff and work for [@MOIA](http://moia.io).

 Besides coding i'm interested in playingcards, longboarding, bikes and what my next tattoo should be.